everj56/client-server-python/README.md

 2. import sys
 ## How to Run
 1. Have two instances of your shell
-2. Start the server in one shell with the following command and port number of choice: python3 server.py <port>
+2. Start the server in one shell with the following command and port number of choice: python3 server.py <port number>
+  Example: python3 server.py 8008
-3. Start the client in the other shell with the following command, the server machine hostname, and the port number of choice: python3 server.py <hostname> <port>
+3. Start the client in the other shell with the following command, the server machine hostname, and the port number of choice: python3 client.py <hostname> <port number>
+  Example: python3 client.py 10.222.56.101 8008